gaberull/excel_gcp_mysql_webapp/directory_structure.md

-# Structure of Directories, Important Files in Apache Webserver
+# Structure of Directories, Important Files for Project

 - var/www/   (*document root folder*)
   - uploads/   (folder where new files are added.
 Not publicly accessible)